Ahmdrza/ahmdrza/README.md

 I have quite a diverse experience of working on different projects like CRM, real-time bidding application, auction search engine (UI), e-commerce for college courses (UI), and a Travel social network.

-Recently, I have started learning React Native 📱 and I love it.
+Recently, I have started working at Careem (first Unicorn in MENAP), and I ❤ it.

 ## Skills

 #### Programming languages / Frameworks

-- JavaScript, TypeScript, Reactjs, Nextjs, Redux, Context API, React Native, Nodejs, Php, Laravel, Angular, GraphQL
+- JavaScript, TypeScript, Reactjs, Nextjs, Redux, Context API, React Native, Nodejs, Nestjs, Php, Laravel, Angular, GraphQL

 #### Database